 You will soon arrive at Oulton Broad and cross Lake Lothing, this vast stretch of salt water was filled with water from the ocean when peat digging ended centuries ago.
 The Broads have been created by flooding the old workings and are therefore not natural formations.
 Look for the traditional Wherry boats sailing all over the Broads, used initially for transporting goods, these sail boats are now used for pleasure.

 Turn left on Cotmer Road to gain access to the A12 south in the direction of Wrentham, turn left onto the B1127 Southwold Road.
 You are now in the Suffolk Coast and Heaths Area of Outstanding Natural Beauty.
 Head down to the attractive coastal town of Southwold with its prominent lighthouse built in 1890 and its colourful seaside houses.
 You can loop around the village if you enter on High Street and Queen Street, along the seafront to Ferry Road where you can find a large car park.
 From here the road can get a bit bumpy and muddy in wet weather and you may wish to park up and walk.
 Whichever way you choose to do the next bit of the route it will be very rewarding, here is Southwold Harbour with its collection of wooden shacks selling freshly caught fish plus award winning fish and chips and seafood stalls.
 If you do drive this route you will drive past fishing boats and fishermen mending their nets as you enter York Road back to the High Street.
 After a break here continue on the A1095 to return to the A12.
 Continue south to Blythburgh to take a left on the B1125 to Aldeburgh.
 Note the rather grand Holy Trinity church on the right, known as the Cathedral of the Marshes.
-The drive into Aldeburgh will take you past Leiston Abbey on the B1122 before you get to the Leiston village and the B1069.
+The drive into Aldeburgh will take you past the ruins of Leiston Abbey on the B1122 before you get to the Leiston village and the B1069.
 This will take you to the junction with the A1094, take a left here into Aldeburgh.

 Those that appreciate classical music will know Aldeburgh only too well.
 Since 1948 the town has hosted the Aldeburgh Festival, begun initially by the composer Benjamin Britten who lived here.
 The location of the concerts has changed, initially held here then in 1967 moved to the nearby maltings at Snape, a concert venue that holds 810 people.
 Aldeburgh still holds a poetry festival and carnival amongst the many old buildings in the town.
 Once an important Tudor port on the mouth of the River Alde, the town's Moot Hall dates from 1520 and can be found next to the seafront parking area.